pelithne/AKS_secure_baseline_the_hard_way/README.md

     --allow-vnet-access
 ````

-2) Create a peering connection from  the spoke to hub virtual networks.
+2) Then create a peering connection from the spoke to hub virtual network.

 ````bash
 az network vnet peering create \